ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-2.md

 This is the second part of my posts on the rstudio::conf.
 If you're interested in more general thoughts on the conference and some personal notes, check out the first post(LINK).
-This post is to gather, as succintly and organized as possible, the practical and technical things I learned at the conference that will hopefully also be useful to others.
+This post is to gather, as succintly and organized as possible, the practical and technical things I learned at the conference.
 While I did a whole training day on writing R Packages, I haven't included most of what I've learned here.
-Instead, I'll be integrating it into my post on writing my first R package.
+Instead, I'll be integrating it into a future post on writing my first R package.

 ## Other Conference Write-Ups
 * Sharon Machlis's [tips and takeaways](http://www.computerworld.com/article/3157004/data-analytics/best-tips-and-takeaways-from-rstudio-conference.html), which is in a bullet-point and short paragraph format.
 This is a great complement to this list, since hers are from the conference talks and most of mine are from the training days with Hadley